theantagonist9509/persona/README.md

 We implement a precise yet efficient user profiling system for the therapeutic chatbot, utilizing a unique citation generation mechanism.

 ### 🚀 Key Features:
-✅ Retrieves unprofiled user messages from the MySQL database
+✅ Automatically fetches unprofiled user messages from the chat database

 ✅ Updates existing user profiles with information from unprocessed messages using a summarization agent (LLM)

 ✅ Implements a unique citation generation mechanism that employs semantic similarity scores to propagate citations across profile updates over time

-### 💡 Citation Generation Mechanism:
+### 💡 Two-Phase Citation Generation Mechanism:
 1. Summarizer Agent:

    ✅ Employs a ChatOllama model to summarize user messages while augmenting them with the existing profile